jun-eau/Slipstream/README.md

 3. Run it from the new folder and complete the first-time setup for your alternate account.

 The launcher will create a separate `config.json` in each folder, keeping your accounts isolated.
 You can create a separate Steam library entry for each account's launcher.

-## How to Update Slipstream

-Simply replace your current Slipstream executable with the latest release.
-That's it!

 ## Troubleshooting